weng-lab/api-gateways/README.md

 # API Gateway
 This repository uses Apollo Federation to create gateway APIs which communicate with backend microservices.
 Deployment configurations can be found in the `k8s` directory.
-We currently deploy two gateways, one for serving ENCODE resources (SCREEN and Factorbook) and the other PsychENCODE (PsychSCREEN).
+We currently deploy three gateways, two for serving ENCODE resources (SCREEN and Factorbook) and the other PsychENCODE (PsychSCREEN).

 ## Configuration
 Downstream microservices are added via configuration.
 They are not hardcoded.